Datronizer/sheridan-vault/semester-2/web-programming/Lecture 3.md

 </html>
 ```

-Within this tab, you can place JS functions, classes, methods, etc. Ideally you should keep classes separate in `.js` files rather than in here.
+Within this tab, you can place JS functions %% Link this to a `function` header rather than article %%, classes, methods, etc. Ideally you should keep classes separate in `.js` files rather than in here.
 Better to keep functions here only.
 More on this later.
 ### Import
 As mentioned earlier, you can split your JS classes and functions into their respective folder, whether it be for [[Refactoring]] or for personal reasons.
 To do so, create a file ending with `.js`, for example, `myScript.js`.